sodapopcan/vim-twiggy/CONTRIBUTING.md

   Yeeeah, your call on this one... just something to be aware of.
 Personally, I don't code this way anymore, but I'm maintaining it in this project.

-Most importantly:
+I will not accept your PR unless you:

 - **Squash your commits into *one* atomic commit**

-  Unless you are adding an epic feature, but please get in touch with me first if you are planning on/have an idea for one.
+  This is technically unnecessary if you are adding an epic feature, but please get in touch with me before doing anything like that.

 - **Write a good commit message**